Physical CMOS XOR Gate Build

 Design

 The XOR function’s Boolean expression is simplified via De Morgan’s theorem.
-Truth table:
+The truth table below shows the expected output logic.

 000